hawc2/hawc2.github.io/content/coding.md

 # First Section

-Various scripts, computing projects, Github resources, etc.
+This section showcases various scripts I've been working on for computing projects, Github resources, etc.